 Nesting and Hierarchy

 The decorators automatically manage the context propagation, ensuring that spans are properly nested within their parent spans.
-The typical hierarchy is:
+The typical hierarchy is:- Session (root)

 - Agent